forkunited/CorporateRelationExtraction/README.md

 but *corp.scratch* just performs miscellaneous tasks.
 So if you're trying to understand how this library is used to train and test the extraction models, you should start by looking at classes in *corp.experiment*.

+The *experiments* directory contains experiment configuration files for running experiments using *corp.experiment* classes.
+The *experiments/ablation* sub-directory contains "ablation studies" experiments, the "experiments/test" directory contains experiments for testing the final model on the test data set, and the remaining sub-directories contain experiments that were run to choose features for the various logistic regressions at different labels in the taxonomy tree model (see the Sloan technical report for more information).

 ## How to run things ##